Slaviiiii/Slaviiiii/README.md

 - 📈 Working on improving my engineering and entrepreneurship skills

-- 🌟 Interested in software development and sports
+- 🕵🏻 Smart Contract Security Researcher and Web3 enthusiast

 - 📫 You can reach me at karaslavovslavi@gmail.com